 - Web Browsers

-- If an update breaks the website, try clicking Ctrl-F5 to refresh the page.
+- If an update breaks the website or a feature is missing, try clicking Ctrl-F5 to refresh the page.

-- Samsung Web Browser night mode shows incorrect colours.
+- Samsung Web Browser night mode shows inverted colours which look bad.

 - I test the website in Chrome and Mozilla Firefox, try using one of these if you have problems.